IDAES/examples-pse/README.md

 ## Install

-First, you need to downlooad and install the examples locally, on your own computer.
+First, you need to download and install the examples locally, on your own computer.
 Instructions for doing this are in the
 [install instructions](https://idaes-pse.readthedocs.io/en/stable/install/index.html)
 in the main IDAES-PSE toolkit documentation -- under the "Generic install"